arnnow/k8s-redis/README.md

     app: redis
     tier: redis-sentinel
 ```
-Our redis-sentinel services will adopt this pod as it's selector is set to :
+Our redis-sentinel services will adopt this pod as its selector is set to :
 ```
 spec:
   selector: